Prototypical Graph Contrastive Learning: Related Work

-Our work is also related to clustering-based representation learning methods \cite{caron2018deep,asano2019self,caron2019unsupervised,caron2020unsupervised,huang2019unsupervised,xu2021selfsupervised}.
-Among them, DeepCluster \cite{caron2018deep} shows that K-means assignments can be used as pseudo-labels to learn visual representations.
-Other works \cite{asano2019self,caron2020unsupervised} show how to cast the pseudo-label assignment problem as an instance of the optimal transport problem.
-However, these methods are mainly developed for images instead of graph-structured data.
-Concurrent to our work, GraphLoG \cite{xu2021selfsupervised} also brings together a clustering objective with graph representation learning.
-GraphLoG applies K-means clustering to capture the graph semantic structure but utilizing K-means trivially could lead to imbalanced assignments of prototypes \cite{asano2019self}.
+Concretely, a self-supervised contrastive attributed graph clustering approach\cite{xia2021selfsupervised} is proposed to benefit from imprecise clustering labels for the node classification task.
+With stochastic graph augmentation schemes, augmented node attribute and topological graph structure are projected to low-dimensional vectors.
+Intra-cluster nodes were pulled together and inter-cluster nodes were pushed away in this process.
+Pre-GNN \cite{hu2021iter} designs a novel iterative feature clustering module that could be easily plugged into GCN.
+It's based on feature clustering and the pseudo labels predicted can both be updated in a EM-like style, which can further facilitate the node classification.
+Liu et al. \cite{liu2021multilayer} proposes a multilayer graph contrastive clustering network, which clusters the nodes into different communities according to their relation types.
+Representations of the same node in different layers and different nodes were pulled closer and pushed away respectively by a contrastive objective.
+NCL \cite{lin2022improving} utilizes the cluster-based graph contrastive learning in the area of recommendation.
+For the multi-view attributed graph data, MCGC \cite{pan2021multi} learns the consensus graph by weighing different views and regularizes by graph contrastive loss. \cite{jiang2021pre} proposes graph pretraining approach for the heterogeneous graph, i.e., containing different types of nodes and edges. \cite{hou2022neural} utilizes the neural graph matching to pretrain graph neural network.
+Concurrent to our work, GraphLoG \cite{xu2021self} also bring together a clustering objective with graph representation learning.
+Similar to PCL \cite{li2020prototypical}, GraphLoG applies K-means clustering to capture the graph semantic structure but utilizing K-means trivially could lead to imbalanced assignments of prototypes \cite{asano2019self}.
 Compared to GraphLoG, the proposed PGCL adds the constraint that the prototype assignments must be partitioned in equally-sized subsets and formulates it as an optimal transport problem.
 Moreover, PGCL aims to solve the sampling bias via sampling negatives from the clusters that differ from the query cluster and also reweighting negatives according to their prototype distances.